things to do in the summer

 Cast your line into one of Western Montana's blue-ribbon trout streams.

-Of all the ways to relax in Montana, soaking in a hot spring is at the very top of the list.
+Of all the ways to relax in Montana, soaking in a natural hot spring is at the very top of the list.

 Find the perfect souvenir at one of Glacier Country's many antique stores.